-Gear and Item Rules
+Item Crafting Rules

-Items have four classifications: Basic Crafted, Well Crafted, Master Crafted and Supernal.
-If a character uses multiple items that duplicate an effect or an ability from crafted items, these effects and abilities do not stack.
+Crafted Items are made from trade skills by resources gathered at events or during downtime.
+They offer effects and abilities that may stand on their own or augment purchased skills.
+If a character uses multiple items that duplicate an effect or an ability from any crafted items, these effects and abilities do not stack.
 They may overlap and stack with Skills and Vestments, but crafted item effects/abilities do not double up or accumulate.